Walking Control Based on Step Timing Adaptation: Stepping controller

 \subsection{First stage: nominal values for stepping}

-In the first stage, we use the procedure described in \cite{khadiv2016step} to find gait variables consistent with a desired walking velocity.
-In fact, in this stage we aim to find a desired set of step length and width as well as step duration that satisfies the robot and environment constraints.
-Hence, the problem is to find the nominal step length $L_{nom}$, step width $W_{nom}$, and step duration $T_{nom}$, subject to kinematic and dynamic constraints
+We find desired set of step length, width and duration that ensure a desired average walking velocity while satisfying the robot and environment constraints.
+The problem can be formulated in terms of nominal step length $L_{nom}$, width $W_{nom}$, and duration $T_{nom}$ as

 where $v_x$ and $v_y$ are the desired average walking velocities in sagittal and lateral directions.
-The step location bounds, $L_{min}$, $L_{max}$, $W_{min}$ and $W_{max}$, are decided by the user and result from a combination of the robot (limited step length and width) and environment (limited area for stepping) limitations.
-The minimum step timing limits the acceleration of the swing foot and the maximum step timing limits slow stepping.
+Step location bounds, $L_{min}$, $L_{max}$, $W_{min}$ and $W_{max}$, are set according to the robot (limited step length and width) and environment (limited area for stepping) limitations.
+Minimum step timing limits swing foot acceleration and maximum step timing limits slow stepping.